 Potential drug interactions between CBD and painkillers might result in illicit problematic interactions.
 If you are on prescription medication and curious about supplementing with CBD use, you should consider speaking with your doctor to help avoid adverse side effects.

 How Does Our Body Process CBD Products?

-Cannabidiol, or CBD, works in a similar manner in that CBD is able to target receptors as well.
-Did you know our bodies contains an Endocannabinoid System?
 This system contains both CB1 and CB2 receptors, in addition to some enzymes that researchers are still discovering.
-Taking CBD may affect our bodies in a similar method that taking painkillers would.
+Taking CBD oil may affect our bodies in a similar method that taking painkillers would.

 CB1 and CB2 Receptors

 CB1 receptors are mainly found within our Central Nervous System (brain and spinal cord).
 CB2 receptors can found (mainly) in our peripheral nervous system (nerves outside of the brain and spinal cord, and some immune cells).

 When you ingest CBD, it is made available for use.
 Exactly how CBD is used by the Endocannabinoid System is still up for debate, interestingly enough.

 Experts aren’t completely sure how CBD oil interacts with the ECS or it’s receptors.

 Researchers are confident CBD doesn’t attach to CB receptors the way they know THC does.
 Some believe that cannabinoids, like CBD oil, bind to a receptor that hasn’t yet been discovered.

 Others believe CBD interacts with receptors that we haven’t even discovered yet.